Understanding, calculating and preventing high employee churn rates

 Positive recognition and appreciation are crucial for boosting employee morale.
 Recognition involves providing feedback based on results or actions tied to employees' achievements, while appreciation represents a simpler, more personal form of feedback.

 It matters when management shows employees that their successes in the workplace have made an impact.
-When leaders fail to acknowledge achievements, recognize the value of their people, share constructive feedback and provide opportunities to develop skills in the workplace, employees may feel unappreciated, demotivated and ready to seek alternative employment.
+When leaders fail to acknowledge achievements, recognize the value of their people, share constructive feedback and provide opportunities to develop skills in the workplace, employees may feel unappreciated, less motivated and ready to seek alternative employment.

 To ensure effective onboarding, employers should provide timely resources, tools and training for new hires.
 This includes accurate employee documentation management, warm employee welcomes and assistance in adapting to tasks and the work culture.
 Without these measures, employee onboarding and training can be significantly affected.